youchen-0/LocalCDN/README.md

 ## Donations

 LocalCDN is free and open-source.
 If you like LocalCDN you can support continued development by making a donation.
 Any help would be greatly appreciated!
-Every way to donate can be found on the [website](https://localcdn.de/donate/).
-At the moment donations are possible with SEPA bank transfer.
+Every way to donate can be found inside the extension (Just click on the heart).
+At the moment donations are possible with SEPA bank transfer, Bitcoin and Ether.

 ## License